topfreegames/podium/docs/API.md

     * if set to true, it will also return the previous rank of the player in the leaderboard, -1 if the player didn't exist in the leaderboard
     * e.g. `PUT /l/:leaderboardID/members/:memberPublicID/score?prevRank=true`
     * defaults to "false"
+  * scoreTTL=[integer]
+    * if set, the score of the player will be expired from the leaderboards past [integer] seconds if it does not update it within this interval
+    * e.g. `PUT /l/:leaderboardID/members/:memberPublicID/score?scoreTTL=100`
+    * defaults to none (the score will never expire

   Atomically creates a new member within many leaderboard or if member already exists in each leaderboard, updates their score.